The coat that's gorgeous

 Doodles are some of the most beautiful dogs in Allen.
 They're also some of the most commonly matted.
 Here's everything you need to know to keep yours fluffy — not shaved flat.

-Book a Doodle Groom →
+Book a Doodle Groom →Not all doodles are

 the same doodle.